Journal

 Every tour operator in Dubrovnik will take you to the Blue Cave.
 It is the headline attraction for a reason — that electric-blue light reflecting off the cave walls is genuinely unforgettable.
 But here is the thing most visitors never hear: the coastline between Dubrovnik and the Elaphiti Islands is scattered with spots that are just as striking, and almost nobody visits them.

-Generic operators run the same five-stop route, boat after boat, day after day.
+Generic operators run the same route, boat after boat, day after day.
 They motor past hidden coves, unmarked swimming holes, and sea arches that local skippers have known about for generations.
-We grew up on these waters, and we built our Blue Cave tours around the spots that make this stretch of Adriatic truly special.
+We grew up on these waters, and we built our Blue Cave tours around the stretch of coast that makes this part of the Adriatic truly special — one of the spots below is even a fixed stop on every scheduled tour.

 Here are seven of our favourites.